-207 Calculus and Analytic Geometry I (3).
+- 207 Calculus and Analytic Geometry I (3).
 Prereq: MAT 102, or consent of instructor.

-Open to freshmen with mathematics ACT score of 25 or above (SAT math score is 580 or above).
-Concepts of analytic geometry, functions, limits, derivatives, and applications of derivatives.
-(Fall only)

-208 Calculus and Analytic Geometry II (3).
+(ACT 25; SAT 580; Test-optional placement (see rubric) or 75% score on MAT 101 Test-out Exam) Concepts of analytic geometry, functions, limits, derivatives, and applications of derivatives.
+(Fall only) - 208 Calculus and Analytic Geometry II (3).
 Prereq: MAT 207.

 Integration, applications of the definite integral, logarithmic and exponential functions with their derivatives and applications.
-(Spring only)

-209 Calculus and Analytic Geometry III (3).
+(Spring only) - Calculus and Analytic Geometry III (3).
 Prereq: MAT 208.
 Further techniques of integration, infinite series, and topics in analytic geometry.
-(Fall only)

-210 Calculus and Analytic Geometry IV (3).
+(Fall only) - Calculus and Analytic Geometry IV (3).
 Prereq: MAT 209.
 Vectors and vector calculus, three-dimensional space, partial derivatives, and multiple integrals.
-(Spring only)

-230 Puzzles and Riddles (3).
+(Spring only) - Puzzles and Riddles (3).
 Prereq: MAT 101, 102, 110, 200 or 207.

 Puzzles and Riddles is an exploration in different mathematically based games, puzzles, and logic riddles.
 Students will spend time playing with these concepts before delving into developing strategies for success.
 Topics include but are not limited to Latin Squares, Sudoku, Karuko, Rubik's Cubes, and Logic Puzzles.
 (Preference in availability will be given to juniors and seniors.
-This course does not satisfy a General Education Math requirement nor a Mathematics Major elective.)

-- 303 Discrete Mathematics (3).
+This course does not satisfy a General Education Math requirement nor a Mathematics Major elective.) - Discrete Mathematics (3).
 Prereq: MAT 207 or consent of instructor.
 Logic, sets, functions, algorithms, counting, graphs, and selected topics.
-(Spring only) - 304 Differential Equations (3).
+(Spring only) - Differential Equations (3).
 Prereq: MAT 209 or consent of instructor.
 Recommend: MAT 311.
 Theory and application of ordinary differential equations.
-(Spring, even years) - 305 Introduction to Mathematical Statistics and Probability (3).
+(Spring, even years) - Introduction to Mathematical Statistics and Probability (3).
 Prereq: MAT 208 or consent of instructor.
 Frequency distributions, statistical constants, curve fitting, correlation and sampling, and basic laws of probability.
-(Fall only)

-306 Advanced Statistics and Probability (3).
+(Fall only) - Advanced Statistics and Probability (3).
 Prereq: MAT 305.

-Continuation of MAT 305 for the further study of various standard probability distributions, moments, moment generating functions, sampling theory, and statistical inference.

-311 Linear Algebra (3).
+Continuation of MAT 305 for the further study of various standard probability distributions, moments, moment generating functions, sampling theory, and statistical inference. - 311 Linear Algebra (3).
 Prereq: MAT 207 or consent of instructor.